MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/maplocationaddress-class.md

 ---
 title: MapLocationAddress Class | Microsoft Docs
-description: Describes the MapLocationAddress class for Android and iOS and provides the class's properties and additional references. ms.author: pablocan
+description: Describes the MapLocationAddress class for Android and iOS with descriptions for each of its properties. ms.author: pablocan
 ---